Religious Zionist Party: History

 In February 2021 the party agreed to run a shared list for the 2021 Knesset elections with Noam and Otzma Yehudit.
 The list ran under the Religious Zionist Party name and won six seats, four of which were filled by Religious Zionist Party members.
 On 14 June, after the swearing-in of the 36th government, MK Ofir Sofer split from the Likud faction and merged into the Religious Zionist Party, increasing the number of seats held by the party to seven.
 He had run during the election as part of the Likud list for Knesset, as a member of Atid Ehad party, using it as a shelf party (a dormant, but still-registered, party brought back into use).

-The Religious Zionist Party, Noam and Otzma Yehudit submitted a single list on 14 September 2022 ahead of the 2022 Knesset elections, which saw the alliance win 14 seats.
-The parties split into three parties in the Knesset on 20 November 2022.